-Focusing on craftspeople and on artists, Makerviews explores and shares the relationship between these makers (often hand-makers) and their chosen crafts, their individual and unique journeys, recommendations, and processes.
+Focusing on craftspeople and on artists, Makerviews explores and shares the relationship between these makers and their chosen crafts, their individual and unique journeys, recommendations, and processes.

 There is this infinite, this "x" of what "being a maker" means, and of this relationship between craftsperson and craft.

-It really is personal and different for each individual maker, yet these things consistently reappear:
+It really is personal and different for each maker, yet these core traits are consistently shown:

 Makers often do not accept the status quo.